triton-lang/triton/README.md

   * NVIDIA GPUs (Compute Capability 7.0+)
   * Under development: AMD GPUs, CPUs

+# Contributing

+Community contributions are more than welcome, whether it be to fix bugs or to add new features.
+Feel free to open Github issues about your contribution ideas, and we will review them.
+A contributor's guide containing general guidelines is coming soon!

 # Disclaimer

 Triton is a fairly recent project, and it is under active development.
 We expect it to be pretty useful in a wide variety of cases, but don't be surprised if it's a bit rough around the edges :)